3Cement/Automate-Boring-Stuff-with-Python-PROJECTS/README.md

-# Repository with projects from book Automate Boring Stuff with Python
+### Automate Boring Stuff with Python - Projects

+This repository contains several short scripts prepared on the basis of the book Automate The Boring Stuff With Python.